MARACOOS in New York

 New York Bight

-The New York Bight extends from the southern tip of Cape May, NJ to the southeastern coast of Long Island.
-At a population of over 20 million, the New York and New Jersey metropolitan area is the most densely populated region on the US coast.
-This high population places enormous demand on the marine resources of the region, but supports a strong economy.
+The New York Bight extends from the southern tip of Cape May, New Jersey, to the southeastern coast of Long Island and plays a critical role in the Mid-Atlantic ocean economy.
+With a population of over 20 million, the New York and New Jersey metropolitan area is the most densely populated region on the U.S. Atlantic coast.
+This high population places enormous demand on the region’s marine resources but supports a strong economy.

 Featured New York Bight Data Tools